gustavo-ribeiro-couto/PROJETO-FINAL-BLOG-ESPORTES/README.md

 - Editar lendas

     <h1>Colaboradores</h1>
-    - ANA CAROLINA
+    - ANA CAROLINA <a href="https://www.linkedin.com/in/ana-carolina-lopes-4700b324a/"> Acesse meu Linedin <a/>
     <br>
-    - GUSTAVO RIBEIRO <a href="https://www.linkedin.com/in/gustavo-ribeiro-a3410124a/">Acesse meu Github</a>
+    - GUSTAVO RIBEIRO <a href="https://www.linkedin.com/in/gustavo-ribeiro-a3410124a/">Acesse meu Linkedin</a>